 adalimumab (Subcutaneous route)

 Patients treated with adalimumab are at increased risk for infections, some progressing to serious infections leading to hospitalization or death.
-These infections have included bacterial sepsis, tuberculosis, invasive fungal, and other opportunistic infections including Legionella and Listeria.
+These infections have included tuberculosis, invasive fungal infections, bacterial, viral, and other opportunistic infections including Legionella and Listeria.
+The risk and benefits of therapy should be carefully considered prior to initiating treatment in patients with chronic or recurrent infection.
 Evaluate for latent tuberculosis and treat if necessary prior to initiation of therapy.
+Monitor patients closely for signs and symptoms of infection during and after treatment, including the possible development of tuberculosis in patients who tested negative of latent TB prior to treatment.
+Consider empiric anti-fungal therapy in at risk patients who develop severe systemic illness.
 Lymphoma and other malignancies, some fatal, have been reported in children and adolescent patients treated with tumor necrosis factor (TNF) blockers, of which adalimumab is a member Postmarketing cases of hepatosplenic T-cell lymphoma (HSTCL), usually fatal, have been reported in patients treated with TNF blockers including adalimumab, primarily in adolescent and young adult males with Crohn's disease and ulcerative colitis.
-Most of these cases of HSTCL occurred in patients receiving concomitant treatment with azathioprine or 6-mercaptopurine .
+Most cases occurred in patients receiving concomitant treatment with azathioprine or 6-mercaptopurine .

 Commonly used brand name(s)

 In the U.S.

 Available Dosage Forms:

 Uses For adalimumab